 Pap smear testing is among the most impactful diagnostic tools in women’s health.
-At Oahu OB/GYN in Honolulu and Kapolei, Hawaii, Lynette W. Tsai, MD, and Monique Leung, MD, include Pap smear testing as part of routine well-woman exams.
+At Oahu OB/GYN in Honolulu and Kapolei, Hawaii, Lynette W. Tsai, MD include Pap smear testing as part of routine well-woman exams.
 If you’re overdue for your annual exam or are looking for a new gynecologic home, book an appointment today by phone or online.

 A Pap smear is the primary screening tool for cervical cancer and has revolutionized women’s health in just a few short decades.
 Prior to the widespread use of this simple-yet-effective screening tool, cervical cancer was a leading cause of death among women of childbearing age.